C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 ## Footer:
 * Only shown when the user reaches the bottom of the page.
-* Copyright is shown on the right and then centered in mobile view.
+* Copyright is shown on the left and then centered in mobile view.
 * Link to Facebook page from Facebook icon works as expected from ‘Home’, ‘About Us’, ‘Classes’, ‘Contact Us’ and ‘Gallery’ pages.
 * Link to Instagram page from Instagram icon works as expected from ‘Home’, ‘About Us’, ‘Classes’, ‘Contact Us’ and ‘Gallery’ pages.
 * Link to YouTube page from YouTube icon works as expected from ‘Home’, ‘About Us’, ‘Classes’, ‘Contact Us’ and ‘Gallery’ pages.